AUGUST 5 THRU AUGUST 13, 2023

 The swim will not be conducted (or will be delayed) in the event of dense fog significantly impairing visibility or a serious risk of thunderstorm during the swim.
-We consult marine weather channels for the latest information and consult with Paul Monette, of Newport Vermont who has agreed to serve as meteorlogical adviser.
+We consult marine weather channels for the latest information.
 We also use radar apps on our cell phone.

 Should there become a reason to evacuate the lake mid swim, we use three blasts of an air horn.
 We pull swimmers first and ask kayakers to head immediately thereafter to shore.

 Every swimmer is accompanied by a kayaker who has an extra pfd.
 The kayakers serve to navigate and feed the swimmers and stay close to them at all times.
 They also serve as notice to boaters of a swimmer in the water.
-If a swimmer is distressed, and needs to be pulled, the kayakers are instructed to provide the swimmer with the extra pfd and signal for help from a patrol boat, using an air horn, or waving a brightly colored shirt.
+If a swimmer is distressed, and needs to be pulled, the kayakers are instructed to provide the swimmer with the extra pfd and signal for help from a patrol boat, using an air horn, and by waving a small American flag..
 Swimmers and kayakers must be within 15 feet of each other at all times.